As I flip through the pages of the glass catalogs, my designer-heart skips a beat. The shapes are sexy, elegant, sleek, and exciting.

 I long for the day when a client calls and says we’re using THESE exquisite bottles and I want you design the glorious packaging.

-We need to assess the bottle to see how much label-able (I think I just invented a word!) or printable surface is available.
+We need to assess the bottle to see how much printable surface is available.
 It may be quite small.
 Concave and bulbous shapes are particularly challenging.

-Those extra tall or chunky bottles don’t fit in standard size cartons, shippers, wine bags, or gift boxes.
+Extra tall or chunky bottles don’t fit in standard cartons, shippers, wine bags, or gift boxes.
 EVERYTHING must be custom made to your specifications—usually in small quantities.
-And that can get expensive, fast.
+And that gets very expensive, fast.

 Unusually-shaped bottles may not work with your bottling and labeling equipment.
 They may need to be hand-filled and labels may need to be hand-applied.

-Most wine bars and wine retailers are not set up to store and display non-standard bottles.
-They struggle with what to do with them when they don’t fit in their storage and display units.
+Very few wine bars or retailers are set up to store and display non-standard bottles.
+They struggle with what to do when they don’t fit in their storage and display units.
+Sadly, they are likely to end up in “less than desirable” locations from a sales standpoint.

 Cheers to Tiers!